Aithosa/Script/NUPT_IC_Room_Reservation/README.md

 ### Update history

-V1.0 2019.09.26 Core function is ready.
-The script has been test on linux to be efective, but the `SetTime` function may not work well.
+**V1.0** 2019.09.26 Core function is ready.
+The script has been test on linux to be efective.

+* The `SetTime` function may not work well.
+* Reservation logic needs to be fixed for sunday.
+* After reservation system opens for next day, program need to quit if the reservation not successfully(of course it depends).